hypatia-of-sva/chip32/spec.md

 ### c) System status information

 A number of system status information can also be read from mapped memory, namely from addresses 0xFFFF0300-0xFFFF03FF.
+They are read-only, writing to it is an illegal instruction and raises the illegal instruction error.
 The following are currently defined, the rest are reserved for future use:

 - 0xFFFF0300: uptime of the program in nanoseconds
 - 0xFFFF0301: current time, with seconds in the lowest 8 bit, minutes in the next 8 bits, hours in the next 8 bits and a time zone code in the higest 8 bits, with the most significant bit signifying DST.